N0manGull/Cpp-Practice/README.md

 # C-Practice
-All C++ solved tasks from chatgpt daily task goals like leetcode and code force.
+All C++ solved tasks practice from chatgpt, daily task goals like leetcode and code force.